Alaska Railroad Dining Options

 McKinley Explorer Dining Options

 The McKinley Explorer dome rail cars offer service between Anchorage, Talkeetna and Denali Park on a separate train, with a slightly different schedule than the Denali Star.
 Similar to the GoldStar and Wilderness Express, the McKinley Explorer features a fabulous dining room on the lower level.
-For breakfast you can choose from simple items like a Fisherman's Bagel, or hearty selections like Alaskan King Crab Cake Benedict or a Reindeer Sausage Breakfast Burrito.
-Expect to pay $9 to $17 for breakfast and $12 to $15 for lunch choices such as Wild Alaskan Smoked Salmon Chowder or the Seafood Salad Sandwich featuring Alaskan crab.
+For breakfast you can choose from simple items like a Bagel Breakfast Sandwich, or hearty selections like Alaskan King Crab Cake Benedict or a Reindeer Sausage Breakfast Burrito.
+Expect to pay $9 to $17 for breakfast and $12 to $16 for lunch choices such as Wild Alaskan Smoked Salmon Chowder or the Alaska Fish Tacos.
 Ask your server for vegetarian options, specialty drinks and awesome desserts like the Salted Caramel Brownie Sundae.
 You will note that there is no dinner service since the McKinley Explorer arrives in Denali Park northbound at 4:40pm or southbound into Anchorage by 5:10pm.